ourlifeloop/marketing/src/cms/training-faqs/how-do-i-delete-a-resident.md

 ---
-question: 'How do I Delete a Resident? '
+question: 'How do I delete a resident? '
 answer: >-
   -On the left-hand side within the blue panel, click on the “residents” button.